-After reviewing over 25 smart buttons for SmartThings and other smart home hubs, we thought it’d be helpful to single-out the top 3 buttons to date.
-The buttons we link to below are natively compatible with SmartThings, and utilize Z-wave, Zigbee, and sometimes both.
+After reviewing over 25 smart buttons for SmartThings and other smart home hubs, we thought it’d be helpful to share our favorite low-cost, simple, effective wireless buttons.
+All buttons shown below are natively compatible with SmartThings, and utilize Z-wave, Zigbee, and sometimes both.

 1. Samsung Zigbee Multi-Function Button